summa-tx/relays/README.md

 ### Project Notes

+Complete relays are available in Solidity, for EVM-based chains (like Ethereum) and Golang using the cosmos-sdk framework.

 The Python relay mainter in `./maintainer/` is not thoroughly tested, and does not yet support the cosmos-sdk relay.